Back to blog

 Manufacturing Cloud Migration Checklist: ERP, MES, IoT, And Downtime Planning

-Use this manufacturing cloud migration checklist to plan ERP, MES, IoT, data, downtime, rollback, and stabilization before moving production systems.
+Use this manufacturing cloud migration checklist to plan ERP, MES, IoT, plant edge, data, downtime, rollback, validation gates, and hypercare before moving production systems.

 Share

-Manufacturing cloud migration readiness map connecting ERP, MES, IoT, data, security, cutover, rollback, and stabilization
+Manufacturing cloud migration readiness dashboard connecting ERP, MES, IoT telemetry, plant edge, data migration, downtime, rollback, validation, and hypercare

 Nitin Dhiman, CEO at NextPage IT Solutions